 Three Factor Model

-Kenneth French and Eugene Fama's research determined which sources of risk the markets systematically reward with higher returns.
-By utilizing this research, we believe it is possible to 1) identify which market segments should be held, and which should generally be avoided or underweighted, and 2) calculate an expected return in a portfolio that is to be held over a reasonably long period of time.
+Kenneth French and Eugene Fama's research determined which sources of risk the market rewards with higher returns.
+By utilizing this research, we believe it is possible to 1) identify which market segments should be held, and which should generally be avoided or underweighted, and 2) calculate an expected return in a portfolio that is held over a reasonably long period of time.
 Click here to see more information on the Three Factor Model.

 Efficient Market Hypothesis

-With modern technology, today's markets are generally efficient at setting proper prices.
-Rarely do stock-picking money managers outperform their market segments for very long - especially without incurring more risk.
-Even more difficult is trying to pick those managers who may outperform - in advance.
-Investors enjoy far higher success rates by owning investments that seek to capture the entire returns of each market segment - at the lowest possible cost, and with the least tax impact.
-Generally, this means that we try to avoid high-cost, high-turnover investment strategies.
-We do, however, make changes in our portfolios as markets and economic cycles change.
+Today's markets are efficient at setting proper prices.
+Rarely do stock-pickers outperform their market segments for long - and almost never without incurring more risk.
+Even more difficult is trying to pick managers or mutual funds who will outperform - in advance.
+Investors have far higher success rates by owning investments that seek to capture the entire returns of each market segment - at the lowest possible cost, with the least tax impact.
+This means we avoid high-cost investment strategies.
+We do, however, make changes as markets and economic cycles change.